Today you're going to learn all the potential benefits of CBD and CBD oil.

 CBD has been shown to be a potent antipsychotic in various studies.

-For example, a 2012 study showed that CBD is an as potent antipsychotic as amisulpride.
-Amisulpride is one of the most used traditional medicines in the treatment of schizophrenia.
-CBD didn't only have as potent antipsychotic properties, but researchers found that CBD had less negative side-effects than amisulpride.
+For example, a 2012 study showed that CBD is as potent an antipsychotic as amisulpride (15).
+Amisulpride is one of the most used medicines in the treatment of schizophrenia.
+CBD was as effective, but had fewer negative side-effects than amisulpride.

-8. CBD Could Help with Addictions: Nicotine, Alcohol and Addictive Behaviors in General (animal and human studies)
+8. CBD Could Help with Addictions (animal and human studies)

-In 2015, researchers reviewed 14 studies that looked at CBD as an intervention for addictive behaviors.
+In 2015, researchers reviewed 14 studies that examined CBD as an intervention for addictive behaviors (16).

 The exact mechanism of how CBD helps with addictions is unclear.
-But CBD has been associated with many neural circuits involved in the acquisition of addiction and subsequent drug-seeking behaviors.
+But CBD influences many neural circuits involved in addiction and subsequent drug-seeking behaviors.

 9. CBD Could Help with Insomnia